DEFRA/fws-api/docs/local-development/common/running-and-debugging-lambda-functions.md

-# Running And Debugging AWS Lambda Functions In The Development Container
+# Running And Debugging AWS Lambda Functions

 ## Default Configuration

-[The dev container environment variable file](../.devcontainer/.env) is configured to debug a LocalStack hosted AWS Lambda function by default through the following environment variable:
+[The Docker environment variable file](../../../docker/.env) is configured to debug a LocalStack hosted AWS Lambda function by default through the following environment variable:

 ```sh